shubh0125/shubh0125/README.md

 ### Hi there 👋
-### My name is Shubh Almal and I am a Final year Computer Science Student.
+### My name is Shubh Almal.
+I am a Graduate Computer Science Student at the University Of North Carolina at Charlotte.